 Let’s be clear: It is.
 The laundry list of problems that synthol can cause is huge: pulmonary embolisms, nerve damage, infections, sclerosing lipogranuloma, stroke, and the formation of oil-filled granulomas, cysts or ulcers in the muscle.

 This is not scare-mongering.
 People have completely destroyed themselves using it.
-The most recent case is the Brazilian guy who almost had to have his arms amputated.

 Then there’s the former Mr. New Zealand who so damaged himself from the abuse of multiple substances, including synthol and steroids, that he can barely walk or speak.